Lordnibbler/railsblog/README.md

 # benradler.com rails blog
-This is a rails 4.2 blogging application that parses `.md` files into blog posts.
+This is a rails 4.2 blogging application that renders Markdown-formatted blog posts as HTML.

 ## Getting Started